gdcc/pyDataverse/src/pyDataverse/docs/source/user/basic-usage.rst

     >>> resp.json()
     {'status': 'OK', 'data': {'files': [{'description': '', 'label': 'datafile.txt', 'restricted': False, 'version': 1, 'datasetVersionId': 101, 'dataFile': {'id': 443, 'persistentId': '', 'pidURL': '', 'filename': 'datafile.txt', 'contentType': 'text/plain', 'filesize': 7, 'description': '', 'storageIdentifier': '176fd85f46f-cf06cf243502', 'rootDataFileId': -1, 'md5': '8b8db3dfa426f6bdb1798d578f5239ae', 'checksum': {'type': 'MD5', 'value': '8b8db3dfa426f6bdb1798d578f5239ae'}, 'creationDate': '2021-01-13'}}]}}

-By uploading the Datafile, changes to the Dataset it is attached to have been made.
+By uploading the Datafile, the attached Dataset gets an update.
-This means, a new unpublished Dataset version was created as a Draft and the changes are not publicly available.
-To make them available and create a new Dataset version, publish the Dataset again with :meth:`publish_dataset() <pyDataverse.api.NativeApi.publish_dataset>`.
+This means, a new unpublished Dataset version is created as a draft and the change is not publicly available.
+To make it available through creating a new Dataset version, publish the Dataset with :meth:`publish_dataset() <pyDataverse.api.NativeApi.publish_dataset>`.
-Again, set the ``release_type="major"`` to create version 2.0.
+Again, set the ``release_type="major"`` to create version 2.0, as a file change always leads to a major version change.

 ::